 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Hilton is back with its first points sale of the new decade and, as we have mostly come to expect, the hotelier is offering Honors members a 100% bonus on all purchases of 10,000 points or more.
-This is pretty much as good as Hilton points sales get so if you’re in need of points to top up an account this may be the time to dive in.
+Hilton has been running its first points sale of the new decade for well over a month and, as we have mostly come to expect, there has been a 100% bonus on offer on all purchases of 10,000 points or more.
+This offer expires tomorrow night so you don’t have long to lock in the best rate that we generally see Hilton offer if you’re in need of points to top up an account.

 Headline Terms & Conditions